Name

 Pre War

-According to a local newspaper report he worked as a gardener for Viscount Hampden (at Kimpton Hoo) for two and half years before enlisting, although SDGW suggests he was living at Faversham, Kent.
+According to a local newspaper report Charles worked as a gardener for Viscount Hampden (at Kimpton Hoo) for two and half years before enlisting, although Soldiers Died In The Great War (SDITGW) suggests he was living at Faversham, Kent.

 Wartime Service

-Charles enlisted in Hertford as Private 2754 in Sep 1914 (serial 2709 was issued on 5 Sep and 3697 in Nov 1914) and joined the 1st Battalion, Hertfordshire Regiment.
-He used the name Radford as an Alias and not the family name of Townsend.
+Charles enlisted in Hertford as Private 2754 probably in September 1914 (2709 was issued on 5 Sep and 3697 in Nov 1914) and joined the 1st Battalion, Hertfordshire Regiment.
+He possibly used the name Radford as an ‘Alias’.
 No Service Record was found for Charles.
-He went to France with the Battalion on 6 Nov 1914, and probably took part in the Battles of Ypres (1914), Festubert & Loos (1915).
+He went to France with the Battalion on 6 November 1914, and probably took part in the Battles of Ypres (1914), Festubert & Loos (1915).

 Charles was wounded in the back of his head, probably during the Battle of Ancre Heights (Battle of the Somme), where on 14 Oct 1916 the Herts sent one platoon as reinforcement to Black Watch and Cambridgeshires to assist in the attack on the remainder of the Schwaben Redoubt.
 They were also being shelled heavily during this period.
 Charles died of his wounds on 15 Oct 1916.
 He is buried in St Sever Cemetery, France.